malstrom72/QuickHashGen/README.md

 ### Cost model

-To break ties between expressions of the same complexity, QuickHashGen tracks a simple runtime cost for each abstract syntax tree (AST) node.
+QuickHashGen tracks a simple runtime cost for each abstract syntax tree (AST) node.
 The total cost combines these node costs with a penalty for the hash table size, and the search prefers solutions with the lowest cost.

 Base node costs reflect their relative expense: